 Do I need to tell the Court in Guam if I move?

-If you won’t be getting mail at your old address, the court that gave you your protective order needs to have an up-to-date address for you.
-That’s because they may communicate with you by mail if anything happens to your protective order - for example, if the abuser asks the court to modify or dismiss the order.
-If you will not be receiving mail at your old address, you may want to provide the court with a new address where you can receive mail.
+If you won’t be receiving mail at your old address, the court that issued your protective order needs to have an up-to-date address for you.
+That’s because they may communicate with you by mail if anything happens to your protective order.
+For example, the abuser may ask the court to modify or dismiss the order, and they would need to notify you about this.

-If you provide your new address to the court, they should keep it confidential, but please double check this with the clerk of court.
-Your new address could possibly be released to court officials in your new state or law enforcement officials.
-If you feel unsafe giving your new address, you might want to use the address of a friend you trust or a P.O.
+If you provide your new address to the court, they should keep it confidential, but please double-check this with the court clerk.
+Your new address may be released to court officials in your new state or to law enforcement officials.
+If you feel unsafe sharing your new address, you might want to use a friend’s address you trust or a P.O.
 Box instead.